nzhook/hookem-banem/README.md

 ## Server Setup
-- Enable services to monitor by changing settings in the monitor.d directory (see monitor.d/EXAMPLE.conf for setting descriptions)
+- Enable services to monitor by changing settings in the service.d directory (see service.d/EXAMPLE.conf for setting descriptions)
 - You can add additional rulesets in the filter.d directory (see filter.d/EXAMPLE.conf for how these work)
-- Optional: Change @broadcast_ips, @ignoreips, $bport and $checksumsalt in hookem-server.pl to customise your environment
+- Optional: Create a file in the config.d directory to set @broadcast_ips, @ignoreips, $bport and $checksumsalt to customise your environment
-- Send the centalised logs to stdin of hookem-server.pl, example for syslog-ng:
+- Send the centralised logs to stdin of hookem-server.pl, example for syslog-ng:
 ```
 destination pg_hookem {
         program("/usr/local/bin/hookem-server.pl");